maylay/postActiv/README.md

 - COPYING: full text of the software license

 Information on using GNU social can be found in the "doc" subdirectory or in the "help" section on-line, or you can contact maiyannah on the fediverse at
 @maiyannah@community.highlandarrow.com

 ## About

 postActiv is a free software project to develop a social networking platform.
-It is derived from gnuSocial, which is itself derived from StatusNet and Laconia.
+It is derived from GNU Social, which is itself derived from StatusNet and Laconica.
 It helps people in a community, company, or group to exchange short status updates, do polls, annouce events, or other social activites.
-Users can choose which people to "follow" and reveive only their friends' or collegues' status messages.
+Users can choose which people to "follow" and receive only their friends' or collegues' status messages.
 They can also view the public timeline of the site to see everyone, or the "whole known network" timeline, to see all the people in sites that have connected with this one, by someone following them.
 It provides a